IT'S IN THE PAST

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

-The highest place in God is that in which, through Christ, God’s thinking, speaking, and acting are our thinking, speaking, and acting.
+The highest place in God through Christ is where our desires, thoughts, words, and actions are in agreement with God’s will for us.
 This is the oneness with the Father that Jesus eternally enjoys and that can pass through Him to us.
 But what does it cost to enter such rest in God and God in us?

 So Jesus said, “When you have lifted up the Son of Man, then you will know that I am the one I claim to be and that I do nothing on my own but speak just what the Father has taught me.
 (John 8:28)